SpiderLabs/ikeforce/README.md

 **Options:**

   -h, --help            show this help message and exit -w WORDLIST, --wordlist=WORDLIST
                         Path to wordlist file
   -t TRANS, --trans=TRANS
                         [OPTIONAL] Transform set: encryption type, hash type, authentication type, dh group (5 1 1 2) -e, --enum            Set Enumeration Mode
-	  -b, --brute           Set XAUTH Brute Force Mode
+  -a, --all             Set Transform Set Enumeration Mode -b, --brute           Set XAUTH Brute Force Mode
   -k PSK, --psk=PSK     Pre Shared Key to be used with Brute Force Mode -i ID, --id=ID        ID or group name.
 To be used with Brute Force Mode -u USERNAME, --username=USERNAME
                         XAUTH username to be used with Brute Force Mode -U USERLIST, --userlist=USERLIST
                         [OPTIONAL] XAUTH username list to be used with Brute Force Mode
   -p PASSWORD, --password=PASSWORD
                         XAUTH password to be used with Connect Mode --sport=SPORT         Source port to use, default is 500 -d, --debug           Set debug on
   -c, --connect         Set Connect Mode (test a connection) -y IDTYPE, --idtype=IDTYPE
                         [OPTIONAL] ID Type for Identification payload.
 Default is 2 (FQDN)
   -s SPEED, --speed=SPEED
                         [OPTIONAL] Speed of guessing attempts.
 A numerical value between 1 - 5 where 1 is faster and 5 is slow.
                         Default is 3
   -l KEYLEN, --keylen=KEYLEN
                         [OPTIONAL] Key Length, for use with AES encryption types
+  -v VENDOR, --vendor=VENDOR
+                        [OPTIONAL] Vendor Type (cisco or watchguard currently accepted)
+  --version=VERSION     [OPTIONAL] IKE verison (default verison 1)

 **Transform Set Helper (Non-exhautive):**